Washita and Other Weird Tales

 Once the two students entered the school, they proceeded to vandalize the building.
 They destroyed what they could.
 They spray-painted the walls.
 They upturned desks and everything else they could find.
 If it could be damaged, they damaged it.
 Then, after dark, they exited the building.

-On that same day, I was riding around with my cousin in my old Chevy Nova.
+On that same day, I was riding around with my friend in my old Chevy Nova.
 It was a 1979 model with two doors.
 My parents bought it for me.
 That car lasted forever.

 See Part 2 here.